timothyhull/100daysofcode/days/_34/README.md

     8. PEP8 and The Zen of Python.
     9. Being explicit with exceptions.

+---

 ### :notebook: 10/22/21

 - Added notes for refactoring principles 10:

     10. Coding best practices.

+---

+### :notebook: 10/23/21

+- Reviewed PEP8 guides.
+- Notes:

+    1. "Code is more often written than read, so write code to be read." -PEP8
+    2. "There should be one—and preferably only one—obvious way to do it." -The Zen of Python
+    3. "Any fool can write code that a computer can understand.
+Good programmers write code that humans can understand."  –Martin Fowler